spindle-health/spindle-token/docs/guides/custom-tokens.md

     ]
 )
 ```

+The `name` attribute will be used as the the column name expected by the other spindle-token functions.
+Thus, it must only contain character that are safe in column names and each logically distinct `Token` instance should have a unique name.

+The `protocol` argument can be any implementation of [TokenProtocolFactory][spindle_token.core.TokenProtocolFactory] but for the remainder of this section we will use the OPPRLv1 implementation provided by spindle-token.
+See [this section](#custom-protocol) for more details.

+The instances of [PiiAttribute][spindle_token.core.PiiAttribute] in the `attributes` argument determine the PII fields to jointly tokenize into a single token.
+This guide uses `PiiAttribute` objects for OPPRLv1 that are built-in to the spindle-health library.
+See [Custom PII Attributes](#custom-pii) for a guide on defining your own PII.

 We can pass `my_token` to the core spindle-token functions -- such as `tokenize`, `transcode_out`, and `transcode_in` -- alongside the OPPRL tokens or other custom token specifications.